 Spoon feeding and baby led weaning

-It can be easier to forget to be responsive while spoon feeding since it feels like you have more control during mealtimes.
+It can be easier to forget to be responsive while starting solids with spoon feeding since it feels like you have more control during mealtimes.
 BUT it’s still doable, and something I’m passionate about teaching you how to do, in detail, inside my Baby Led Feeding online course!
 Just pay attention to your baby and follow their lead.
 For example, you can let them help you guide the spoon into their mouth with their hands, or watch for signs of them wanting a bite, like opening their mouth.
 Once they start to slow down, honour this by not encouraging them to take more off the spoon, or playing games like “here comes the airplane!”, because this only encourages mindless eating, and you may risk over-feeding them.

 Your baby may also be telling you they want to feed themselves, and that’s okay!
 Many of my Baby Led Feeding course graduates have learned that transitioning to finger foods, and allowing their babies to self-feed, can happen much earlier than they expected when they follow their baby’s cues.
 And, it tends to make responsive feeding easier, since their baby basically has all the control!
 By allowing babies to serve themselves from what you’ve offered, they can completely regulate how much they want to eat, and the pace of the meal, all while developing more independence and fine-tuning their motor and oral skills!

 - Opening mouth and leaning towards food as if they’re accepting or looking for food

 - Reaching out to grab for food

 Fullness cues once baby starts solids: